marlac1/tondeuse/README.md

 <h2>INSTRUCTIONS</h2>
 <ul>
 <li>Requirements : python 3.9</li>
-<li>Inside the project's folder, execute the program "test.py" with "input.txt" argument : <i> $python test.py input.txt </i></li>
+<li>Inside the project's folder, execute the program "test_updated.py" with "input.txt" argument : <i> $python test_updated.py input.txt </i>.
+"Test_updated.py" is the last version of my answer to the technical test.</li>
 <li>You will find the output of the program in the terminal.</li>
 </ul>

 <h2>ALGO :</h2>
-I divided the program into two classes representing the mower "Tondeuse" and input datas "InputDatas".
+I divided the program into two classes representing the mower "TondeuseUpdated" and input datas "InputDatasUpdated".
 Once extracted from the file and cleaned, datas are used as attributes of the mower object.
 Several methods are processed among this object to return its final position and orientation.
 </br>
 </br>

 <ol>
-<li>InputDatas class
+<li>InputDatasUpdated class
 Calling its methods returns cleaned file datas as a list of tuples containing the position (x, y), orientation and instructions of each mower (for example : <i> [('4', '4', 'S', 'GADDAAGADAA')]</i>)</li>
-<li>Tondeuse class
+<li>TondeuseUpdated class
 Calling its methods returns the final position (x, y) and orientation of each mower.
 The algo follows these steps :
    <ul>